jsvensson/css2tm/README.md

 ## Known bugs ##

 * `fontStyle` or any other attribute with uppercase letters do not work, because whoever made the `.tmTheme` format thought camelCase was an awesome idea (it isn't) and the theme format (at least when parsed by ST2) is case-sensitive.
 The CSS parser gem for ruby, bless its infinite wisdom, chooses to mess with what I write and turn all attributes into downcase.
-May have to fork the gem and ship this with a tweaked version.

 ## To do ##